IN BRIEF

 To ensure adequate testing of a trading bot, implement a comprehensive testing strategy that includes backtesting, paper trading, and stress testing.
 Each phase provides different insights into the bot’s effectiveness and reliability.

-Understanding the costs associated with AI trading bots
+Real-time decision making with AI trading bots